bitcoinops/bitcoinops.github.io/STYLE.md

 The first letter of a proper noun is always capitalized.

 - Bitcoin (the network)
+- MuSig (the pubkey and signature aggregation scheme.
+Don't refer to Musig, muSig or musig)
 - Script (when referring to the Bitcoin scripting language)
   - use script (no capitalization) when referring to an indvidual script
 - True/False when refering to boolean arguments in plain text (eg